sharkz9/pyLock/README.md

 ## Usage

-To use PyLock, simply run the `pylock.py` file using Python 3:
+To use PyLock, simply run the `pylock.py` file using Python:

-Copy code

 `python pylock.py`